OBOAcademy/obook/docs/tutorial/pull-requests.md

 9. **Push**: To incorporate the changes into the remote repository, click Commit to [branch name], then click Push.

-## Make a Pull Request (PR)
+## Make a pull request (PR)

-1. You can either make a Pull Request (PR) directly from GitHub Desktop, or via the GitHub web browser.
+1. You can either make a pull request (PR) directly from GitHub Desktop, or via the GitHub web browser.
 1. To make a PR from GitHub Desktop, click the button 'Create Pull Request'.
 You will be directed to your web browser and GitHub repo.
 1. Click Create Pull Request.